Best Habitat Upgrades for Corydoras Catfish

 Physical Exercise Recommendations for Corydoras Catfish

 Physical activity for Corydoras Catfish should reflect their moderate exercise needs and 20 gallons for a school build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Corydoras Catfish, effective exercise includes swimming space and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue shows up as heavy breathing, slowing down, reluctance to continue, or lying down during activity.
 Corydoras Catfish fish with peaceful, social traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Corydoras Catfish fish need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Corydoras Catfish benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Corydoras Catfish